hrs/bank-ocr-kata/README.md

 For user story #3:

 - Seems like it's about time to create an executable script.
-It should take in one or more file paths and print the
+It should take in one or more file paths and print the resulting findings.
 - Since we're dealing with multiple files, we might want to create an object that encapsulates a collection of entries corresponding to the contents of one file.
 Not sure about the right name in the problem domain... call it a `Page`,